aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/aspose-email-java-filter-exchange-appointments-by-date/_index.md

 - Basic understanding of Java programming.
 - Familiarity with Maven for dependency management.

-## Add Aspose.Email Maven Dependency
+## Add Aspose.Email maven dependency

 To get started, add the Aspose.Email library as a dependency in your project.
 If you're using Maven, include this XML snippet in your `pom.xml`: